catt-tung/catt-tung/README.md

 ## About Me
 ### Hi there!
 I’m Catt.

-I’m a full stack software developer with a few years experience doing technical implementation/support and business development in the software industry.
+I’m a full stack software developer with experience doing technical implementation/support and business development in the software industry.
 I live in Somerville, Massachusetts.

 Prior to software engineering and moving to Boston, I was a Business Development Manager in London (UK) on [balena.io’s](balena.io) [EtcherPro](https://www.balena.io/etcher/pro/) team.
 Inspired by the capabilities of shipping Docker containers on Raspberry Pi's, I created the conception of the [Inkyshot](https://github.com/balenalabs/inkyshot) project while working as a hardware/supply chain manager and logistics/operations specialist for the company.